-- Every RL problem is structured similarly. - We have an environment, which consists of a set of states, and actions that can be taken in various states. - Environment is often stochastic (there is an element of chance). - Environment can be fully or partially observable (here, we will focus on fully observable). - Our RL agent wishes to learn a policy, π, a function that maps states to actions. - $-\pi(s)$ tells you what action to take in a state s.
+- Every RL problem is structured similarly. - We have an environment, which consists of a set of states, and actions that can be taken in various states. - Environment is often stochastic (there is an element of chance). - Our RL agent wishes to learn a policy, π, a function that maps states to actions. - $-\pi(s)$ tells you what action to take in a state s.